pietmau/MVP-Rx-Dagger-2/Retro.md

 ###Tests
 JUnit and Instrumented (Espresso) tests are present in the respective source folders.
+Tests use Mockito for mocking, verify and captors.
 Coverage is 19% of classes, 10% of lines.
 More tests need to be written.